What is Spectrum?

 - Collections care and conservation – Managing and documenting any conservation work on particular objects, such as treatments to slow decay, repair damage or improve appearance.

 - Valuation – Documenting the financial value of objects, whether your own or borrowed.

 - Insurance and indemnity – Ensuring your own objects, loans and other objects left in your care have appropriate cover against damage or loss.

 - Emergency planning for collections – Managing information about potential risks to all the objects in your care, and the action to be taken in emergency situations.

 - Damage and loss – Responding to damage to, or the loss of, objects in your care.

-- Deaccessioning and disposal - The formal decision by a governing body to take objects out of its permanent collections (deaccessioning), and managing the disposal of those objects through an agreed method.
+- Deaccessioning and disposal – The formal decision by a governing body to take objects out of its long-term collections (deaccessioning), and managing the disposal of those objects through an agreed method.

 - Rights management – Managing the intellectual property rights and data protection rights associated with objects, reproductions and information.

 - Reproduction – Managing and recording the creation of images and other kinds of reproduction of objects, including digital copies.

 - Use of collections – Managing and recording how your collections, including images and other reproductions of them, are used, whether by you or anyone else.